Boeing working on 787 battery changes for fire risk - WSJ

 While that request is pending, the FAA said on Wednesday it would allow a one-time 787 "ferry" flight.
 The plane, with a minimum crew, would have to land immediately if the flight computer displays any battery-related messages.
 It was not immediately clear when the flight would take place.

-"We are continuing production at our planned pace, which is for 5 aircraft a month, and our intention is to accelerate up to a planned 10 planes a month," Toru Fukasawa, vice-president of Toray Industries Inc (3402.T), told reporters after the firm released quarterly earnings on Thursday.
+Some 50 Dreamliners have been grounded while investigators try to solve the battery mystery.

-"It will take time to complete the battery investigation, so our hope is that can be completed quickly and deliveries can restart.
-Should the grounding continue for a long time, that would begin to have some impact on us, but for now it's not something we are considering."
+Japan Airlines Co Ltd (9201.T) said this week it will talk to Boeing about compensation for the 787's grounding, which it expects to cost nearly $8 million from lost earnings through March.
+ANA has said it would seek compensation from Boeing once the amount of damages was clearer.

-(Reporting by Andrea Shalal-Esa in Washington, Bill Rigby in Seattle, Peter Henderson in San Francisco, Anurag Kotoky in Bangalore and Mari Saito and Tim Kelly in Tokyo; Editing by Gary Hill, Bernard Orr, Eric Walsh, Andre Grenon and Ian Geoghegan)
+JAL said on Thursday it was also unaware of any Boeing plans to test new batteries.
+(Reporting by Andrea Shalal-Esa in Washington, Bill Rigby in Seattle, Peter Henderson in San Francisco and Mari Saito in Tokyo; Editing by Gary Hill, Bernard Orr, Eric Walsh, Andre Grenon and Ian Geoghegan)